NoraCodes/nora.codes/content/_index.md

  and technical sides of software.

  My preferred programming languages are **Rust**, **Go**, **Python 3**, and **C#**.
-I am an advocate of free and open source software (**F/OSS**), especially user-friendly applications of digital signing and strong cryptography.
-I'm also a huge advocate of community-created standards of behavior and explicit, democratically-designed codes of conduct for online communities.
+I am an advocate of free and open source software and explicit, engineered codes of conduct for online communities.

  I’m currently a student at Beloit College, studying computer science.
 I love programming, but I’m also into sci-fi, tabletop gaming, literature, socialogy, politics, and social justice work.

+ You can find my various social media links at the bottom of this page.
+I tend to stay away from most corporate/nonfree social media, so GNUSocial (Mastodon) or e-mail is your best bet for contacting me.

 ### Blog Entries